Position

 Responsibilities:

-• Contact potential clients via phone, email, and other communication channels to schedule appointments.
+• Contact potential clients via phone, email, or other means to schedule appointments.

-• Maintain accurate records of all scheduled appointments and follow-up communications.
+• Maintain accurate and up-to-date records of all appointments and interactions.

 Qualifications

-• Proven experience as an Appointment Setter or in a similar role.
+• Proven experience as an Appointment Setter or similar role.

 • Strong communication and interpersonal skills.